HassenMaamri/Finding-Lane-Lines/README.md

 ![alt text][image6]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with the current pipeline

-Image processing could be faster
+* Image processing could be faster

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements to the current pipeline

-Challenge part is not comleted yet and curvy lanes should be worked on
+* Challenge part is not comleted yet and curvy lanes should be worked on